PantalaAnusha93/Medical-Plant-Detection-using-YOLO-V8-and-Generative-AI/README.md

-# 🌿 Medicinal Plant Detection using YOLOv8 and Generative AI
+# 🌿 Medical Plant Detection using YOLOv8 and Generative AI

 ## 🧠 Project Overview